rsm-mec014/CSC3170-Database-Project/Database.md

 * `PROVINCE:`Should not be empty.
 The name of some province.
 * `ROLE:` The idertifier for distinguish customer and plant owner.
 At most 10 characters.
 * `STREET_ADDRESS:` A string that is no more than 40 characters for street address.
 Might be empty
+* `PASSWORD:` A string that is no more than 40 characters for password.

 `package:` This is a table that contains the information of the ordered package by customers.